meilisearch/specifications/text/0123-settings-api.md

 ### 4.1.
 Triggering Documents Re-indexing

-Meilisearch favors search speed and compromises on indexing speed by computing internal data structures to get search results as fast as possible.
+Meilisearch favors search speed and makes a trade-off on indexing speed by computing internal data structures to get search results as fast as possible.

 Changing any of the following index settings will cause documents to be re-indexed: